ElektraInitiative/libelektra/doc/help/elektra-data-structures.md

 The data will be stored as void pointer and can be inserted with the push call.
 Retrieve is possible through the pop call.
-Besides the classical init and del functions, an is empty check is also implemented.
+Besides the classical init and del functions, an is-empty check is also implemented.

-The typedef `Vstack` contains the following fields:

-	typedef struct
-	{
-		size_t minSize;
-		size_t size;
-		void ** data;
-		void ** head;
-	} Vstack;

-- **minSize**: Is the minimum size of the `Vstack`.
-After each pop a check is performed to see if a shrink is needed.
-This field defines the minimum size, which the `Vstack` size will never get below.

-- **size**: Is the actual allocated size of the `Vstack`

-- **data**: Is the array in which the data will be stored.

-- **head**: Is the stack pointer for fast insertion and retrieve.
-After each push or pop the stack pointer gets incremented or decremented.

 ### Vheap